-Nathan Goldman is a writer of fiction, nonfiction, and criticism and an associate editor for Jewish Currents.
+Nathan Goldman is a writer of fiction, nonfiction, and criticism and managing editor of Jewish Currents.

 Given the gorgeousness of George Eliot’s own prose, her translation’s eloquence comes as no surprise.